 We took a few day trips during our Huntington Beach holiday with a toddler.
 One trip was to visit Laguna Beach and the other was for Whale Watching in Newport Beach.

-Laguna Beach had a nice playground on the sand and kid-friendly restaurants.
+With a nice playground on the sand and some kid-friendly restaurants, Laguna Beach was a fun day trip from Huntington Beach.
 We also wandered into a few galleries that were very welcoming to us.

 The Sawdust Art Festival was taking place in Laguna Beach while we were in Orange County.
 There were many high-quality items for sale including artisan products.
 Some child-friendly activities were available but they were more suited to a slightly older children than to a toddler.